 Jack Londen is a partner in the firm’s Intellectual Property Group.
 Mr. Londen is a trial lawyer with 35 years of experience in patent litigation and complex commercial litigation in federal and state courts at the trial court and appellate levels.
 He has also handled many commercial arbitration matters arising from merger and acquisition transactions.
 He has led significant cases involving public education, civil rights, and other public interest matters.

 Mr. Londen has been recognized for his work, for example, in The National Law Journal’s 2006 “Top 100 Most Influential Lawyers in America,” in The Best Lawyers in America (2006–2008), and as a recipient of the 2005 California Lawyer Attorney of the Year (CLAY) Award for Civil Rights from California Lawyer Magazine.
-He was recommended by Super Lawyers 2009, and as was recognized as one of the “Ten Best Lawyers in the San Francisco Bay Area” by the San Francisco Chronicle in 2003.
+He was recommended by Chambers Global 2015, by Super Lawyers 2009, and as was recognized as one of the “Ten Best Lawyers in the San Francisco Bay Area” by the San Francisco Chronicle in 2003.
 Mr. Londen is also recommended in the field of Dispute Resolution in Legal 500 Asia Pacific, 2014.